 London has one of the most accessible transport networks in the world and we are committed to making the network even more accessible for our customers.
-Our 'Come on Board' video shows what it's like travelling in London and the facilities and assistance available.

 Find out more about accessible transport including our guides and maps, how to get help from staff and our equality policies and future plans.

 The safety of our customers, staff and contractors is always our first priority and we never compromise the safety of the service we provide.
 You can help us by reporting unattended bags or suspicious activity to staff or a police officer.

 Transport crime and antisocial behaviour are among our key priorities and we operate a number of anti-crime measures across the network.